sergeyprokhorenko/Base64UUID/README.md

 ### 4.3.
 Decoding Process

-To decode a Base64UUID string back to its canonical UUID format:
+To decode a Base64UUID string back to its standard 36-character hexadecimal format:
 1. Decode the 22-character Base64UUID string to obtain a 132-bit value.
 Base64UUID string validation is RECOMMENDED.
 In a SQL query, if decoding is not possible or validation is unsuccessful, the decoder MUST return NULL
 2. Convert the 128 least significant bits back into the standard 36-character hexadecimal format of UUID